hcoles/pitest/README.md

 ### 0.34-SNAPSHOT

+* Upgrade to ASM 5.0.2
+* Fix for #114 - fails to run for java 8 when -parameters flag is set
-* Support additionalClasspathElements property in maven plugin
+* #99 Support additionalClasspathElements property in maven plugin (thanks artspb)
-* Do not mutate java 7 try with resources (thanks @artspb)
+* #98 Do not mutate java 7 try with resources (thanks @artspb)
+* #109 extended remove conditional mutator (thanks @vrthra)

 ### 0.33